anthemtotheego/SharpExec/README.md

 Description
 ============

-SharpExec is a tool written in C# and was designed to be another option for penetration testers or red teams to perform lateral movement within a MS Windows environment.
+SharpExec is an offensive security C# tool designed to aid with lateral movement.
 It currently includes:

-PSExec module - Allows you to execute a remote binary with arguments, for example, cmd.exe as NT Authority/System.
+-PSExec (like functionality) - Gives the operator the ability to execute remote commands as NT Authority\System or upload a file and execute it with or without arguments as NT Authority\System.

-WMI module - Allows you to execute a remote binary with aruguments, for example, cmd.exe as user.
+-WMI - Gives the operator the ability to execute remote commands as the user or upload a file and execute it with or without arguments as the user.

-File upload capability - Allows you to upload a custom file
+-WMIExec - Semi-Interactive shell that runs as the user.
+Best described as a less mature version of Impacket's wmiexec.py tool.

+-SMBExec - Semi-Interactive shell that runs as NT Authority\System.
+Best described as a less mature version of Impacket's smbexec.py tool.

+In the Future I would like to add:

+Lateral movement through DCOM
+Pass the hash functionality

 Contact at:
 - Twitter: @anthemtotheego